INTO-CPS-Association/mono-camera-robot-tracking/README.md

 **Robot Circles**

 The Robot Circles is used to track the robots.
 The camera must be able to see at least three circles on a single robot before tracking is possible.
 The circles can with advantage be placed on each side of a robot to maximize the likelihood of the camera seeing three of them.
-Each circle's placement on the robot and its size must be accessible for the program (See "Setup Software).
+Each circle's size and placement on the robot must be accessible for the program (See "Setup Software).